 Want to clear and reset the thumbnail cache in Windows 10?
 Are you having issues with thumbnails?
 In this guide, we will see all the ways out there to clear and reset thumbnail cache in Windows 10.

 Thumbnail cache is nothing but a copy of all of your documents, pictures, and video thumbnails stored in a file.
-Windows 10 generates and keeps a copy of thumbnails for all documents, video and pictures on your PC so they can be displayed without any delay when you open a folder with one of the thumbnail supported view.
+Windows 10 generates and keeps a copy of thumbnails for all documents, videos, and images on your PC so they can be displayed without any delay when you open a folder with one of the thumbnails supported view.

-If Windows 10 is not properly displaying thumbnails for one or more files or if the thumbnails are corrupted, clearing the thumbnails cache should solve the issue.
+If Windows 10 is not correctly displaying thumbnails for one or more files or if the thumbnails are corrupted, clearing the thumbnails cache should solve the issue.

 Method 1 of 3

 Step 1: Type Disk Cleanup in Start menu or taskbar search box and then press Enter key to open Disk Cleanup utility.

 Step 2: On the drive selection screen, select your system drive (the drive where Windows 10 is installed) and then click OK button.

 Step 3: When you see the following dialog, select ONLY Thumbnails, and then click OK button to delete the thumbnail cache.